dotnet/wpf/README.md

 * Publish (and in some cases write) tests to GitHub and enable automated testing infrastructure.
 * Enable the Visual Studio WPF designer to work with WPF running on .NET Core.

 We are part-away through porting WPF to .NET Core, and will complete that for .NET Core 3.0.
-We intend to bring the codebase up to functionality and performance parity with .NET Framework, except for a small number of scenarios we do not intend to support (for example, [XBAPs](https://docs.microsoft.com/dotnet/framework/wpf/app-development/wpf-xaml-browser-applications-overview)).
+We intend to bring the codebase up to functionality and performance parity with .NET Framework.

 We have published only a small part of the WPF source.
 We will continue to publish WPF components as part of the .NET Core 3 project.
 We will publish source and tests at the same time for each component.